rickmer-schulte/Pretrained-Causal-Adjust/README.md

-# Adjustment for Confounding via Pre-Trained Representations
+# Adjustment for Confounding using Pre-Trained Representations